Safety & Environment

 Employee Health & Safety

-In 2020, CECONY’s Occupational Health and Safety Administration injury and illness rate of 0.91 was lower than our goal of 1.00, in a time when CECONY continued to operate during a global pandemic and unprecedented challenges throughout the year.
+In 2020, CECONY’s Occupational Safety and Health Administration injury and illness rate of 0.91 was lower than our goal of 1.00, in a time when CECONY continued to operate during a global pandemic and unprecedented challenges throughout the year.
 We had 114 recordable employee injuries last year and experienced one significant high-hazard injury.
 CECONY remains focused on achieving a zero-accident workplace and remains committed to ensuring safety is not only a top priority, but a core principle embedded in our culture.
 CECONY has reduced injuries by more than 75% since 2009.
 In 2020, Orange & Rockland achieved its best injury and illness rate in any year, 0.82, had one significant high-hazard injury, and has seen an 83% reduction in injuries and illnesses since 2009.

 Key focus areas for sustained improvement include: